roshan-c/aita2tiktok/README.md

 # AITA to TikTok Video Generator

-An automated tool that converts Reddit's r/AmItheAsshole posts into TikTok-style videos with text-to-speech narration and dynamic subtitles.
+An automated tool that converts Reddit's r/AmItheAsshole posts into TikTok-style videos with text-to-speech narration and dynamic subtitles, and automatically uploads them to TikTok.

 ## Features